What is Records & Information Management?

 Average Salary

-Professionals in this role are responsible for more financial operational tasks, such as processing payroll, tax calculations, and bookkeeping responsibilities.
+Overseeing payroll, this role is responsible for financial operations and compliance within a business.
+Tasks typically include processing payroll, tax calculations and bookkeeping responsibilities.

 Operations Team Leader